 Flynn’s look is all about the details, so most of the other things we actually got from Target!
 My husband picked up brown boots since he didn’t have any.
 In order to re-create Flynn’s satchel and other little side bag, he actually bought two women’s purses.
 One he hooked around a belt, and the other he used as the main satchel.
 And he has two brown belts on as well.

 The final touches included what we put inside the satchel.
 There were two wanted posters for Flynn – one with his normal face and another with the nose wrong.
 We also had a tiara inside for Rapunzel’s crown, and finally a mini frying pan that I had also gotten at Target.

-All in all I felt our costumes really came together quite nicely, and I was pleased with how they turned out!
-I have a plan for this year’s Halloween costume, but maybe I’ll keep it a surprise for a little bit 🙂
+All in all I felt our Tangled Halloween costumes really came together quite nicely, and I was pleased with how they turned out!

 Are you planning a Disney Halloween costume?
 Who are you going as?